-I’m planning on parking in NYC on Sunday, July 3, 2011 and Monday, July 4th; and do not wish to receive an evil orange epistle under my windshield wiper.
+I’m planning on parking in NYC on Sunday, July 3, 2011, and Monday, July 4th.
+I do not wish to receive an evil orange epistle under my windshield wiper.
 So, I’m going to make sure I know the parking rules for Sundays and holidays.

 Here is one of my prior blog posts about the difference between Major Legal Holidays, Legal Holidays, and Sunday parking rules.
 You may wish to check it out.
 “The Truth about Parking Rules for Holidays and Sundays”

 Monday, July 4, 2011

 Monday, July 4th is a major legal holiday according to the parking gods of NYC.
 On major legal holidays, stopping, standing, and parking is permitted, except in areas where stopping, standing, and parking rules are in effect 7 days a week (for example, “No Standing Anytime”).